Your home is your safe haven and should be a place that feels great to come home to. But did you know it can harbor some harmful gases and pollutants?

 Common home air quality problems

 Indoor pollution is best dealt with by eliminating the pollutants and ventilating your home.
 Some of us can open windows and let fresh air in for a while, but the problem is that’s a temporary solution – it won’t fix the source of the problem.

-While there are too many to list here, some of the most common problems that cause health issues are:
+While there are too many to list here, some of the most common problems are:

 - Allergens from plants and other materials

 - Bad smells from a variety of sources